almereyda/awesome-starred/README.md

 - [weaveworks/awesome-gitops](https://github.com/weaveworks/awesome-gitops) - A curated list for awesome GitOps resources
 - [satoshipay/stellar-docs](https://github.com/satoshipay/stellar-docs) - Documentation of the SatoshiPay Stellar infrastructure
 - [lorin/resilience-engineering](https://github.com/lorin/resilience-engineering) - Resilience engineering papers
-- [solid/process](https://github.com/solid/process) - A definition of the culture around how decisions are made about Solid and a record of how this has changed over time
 - [hng/mens-liberation](https://github.com/hng/mens-liberation) - A curated list of ressources regarding the pro-feminist Men's liberation movement, feminism, masculinity and adjacent topics.
 - [JohnLockwood/tech_coops_growing](https://github.com/JohnLockwood/tech_coops_growing) - This is a list of tech coops that are either forming or looking for new members.
 - [mttmyr/awesome-tech-cooperatives](https://github.com/mttmyr/awesome-tech-cooperatives) - A collection of awesome cooperative tech companies and projects